Mark Danner is a writer, journalist and professor

 on foreign affairs, journalism and politics.
 In 2002, Danner was named

-Henry R. Luce Professor of Human Rights and Journalism at Bard College in the Hudson Valley of New York State and in 2007 the James Clarke Chace Professor of Foreign Affairs, Politics and the Humanities.
+Henry R. Luce Professor of Human Rights and Journalism at Bard College in the Hudson Valley of New York State and in 2007 the James Clarke Chace Professor of Foreign Affairs and the Humanities.
 At Bard he teaches courses on literature, intellectual history, foreign affairs and politics.

 Danner began writing about the war on terror soon after September 11,

 2001 and later began speaking out extensively about the Iraq War,

 with Christopher Hitchens, Leon Wieseltier, Michael Ignatieff, David